rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Fine-grained SupplementalGroups control

 Introduced in v1.31, this feature graduates to beta in v1.33 and is now enabled by default.
-Provided that your cluster has the `SupplementalGroupsPolicy` fearture gate enabled, the `supplementalGroupsPolicy` field within a Pod's `securityContext` offers two options: the default Merge policy maintains backward compatibility by combining specified groups with those from the container image's `/etc/group` file, whereas the new Strict policy applies only to explicitly defined groups.
+Provided that your cluster has the `SupplementalGroupsPolicy` feature gate enabled, the `supplementalGroupsPolicy` field within a Pod's `securityContext` offers two options: the default Merge policy maintains backward compatibility by combining specified groups with those from the container image's `/etc/group` file, whereas the new Strict policy applies only to explicitly defined groups.